Traveling to London for the First Time: Tips & Tricks for Your Visit

 Visiting London for the first time?
 Stay in central London!
 By staying in central London you can see much more in less time.
 Ultimately this will save money not just on transportation, but also on your overall trip budget because you’ll need fewer days in order to see just as much.

 Now that we established that central London is the best place to stay when visiting London for the first time, you might be wondering which neighborhoods are the best for sightseeing.
+If you want to be super central, stay near Westminster Bridge (both sides are ok) or near Trafalgar Square – Covent Garden.

 In general, I’d say just look for the best deals that you can find for your group and travel dates and as long as it’s in Central London, you know you made a good choice.